| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 In the future, we hope that you will make a special effort to be less biased in both your editorializing and reporting.**

-The Medicare Scare-Mongering petition to The New York Times was written by Tom Foreman and is hosted free of charge at GoPetition.
+The Medicare Scare-Mongering petition to The New York Times was written by Tom Foreman and is in the category Politics at GoPetition.